 Every business needs funds to survive, and to get funds, you need investors.
-An investor is an individual that puts money into an entity, such as a business, for a financial return.
-However, before investors put money in your business, you must have convinced them beyond doubt that such a business is feasible and viable.
+An investor is an individual who puts money into an entity, such as a business, for a financial return.
+However, before investors put money into your business, you must have convinced them beyond doubt that such a business is feasible and viable.
 To do this, you need an investor-ready business plan.

 A business plan is like a roadmap that tells you what to expect when to expect them, and alternative routes you can take to arrive at your destination.
 Whether you own a startup or a SME, a business plan is your ticket to finding investors.
 So, let’s find out what an investor-ready business plan entails and how to write one.